Teekiz/skull-timer/README.md

 <summary>Enable PvP timer:</summary>

 ![image](https://github.com/Teekiz/skull-timer/blob/master/readmeimages/settings2.PNG) <br>
-If checked, whenever you engage in a PvP encounter where you receive a skull icon, a timer will start.
-This timer may not be 100% accurate in some scenarios.
+If enabled, a timer will start whenever you engage in a PvP encounter and receive a skull icon.
+Note: This timer may not be 100% accurate in all scenarios.
 </details>

 ## Feedback

-If you have encountered any bugs, please create an issue [here](https://github.com/Teekiz/skull-timer/issues/new) with all relavent details.
+If you have encountered any bugs, please create an issue [here](https://github.com/Teekiz/skull-timer/issues/new) with all relevant details.
 Any feedback or feature requests are also welcome!

 ## Credits